-Florida Forest Service Observations
+Florida Forest Service (FFS) Observations

-Deadline for DOF observations to be available is 2:30 pm eastern time.
-The majority of the observations are from Florida Forest Service district offices.
-Observations are accessible via the internet at address: http://distweather.freshfromflorida.com/
+The deadline for FFS observations to be available is 2:30 pm eastern time.
+The majority of the observations are from Florida Forest Service district offices or using FAWN observations.
+Observations are accessible here: http://fireweather.fdacs.gov/DistWxObs/